elliott-ribner/DSCI532_Crime_Project/README.md

 [License](https://github.com/UBC-MDS/DSCI_532_Group114_SKEC/blob/master/LICENSE)

 ## Folder Structure:
-`Data`: contains all raw data for the dashboard
+`Data`: This is where data resides
-`Img`: contains saved images and plots
+`Img`: Images of App designs
-`src`: contains all code files used to wrangle the data, create plots, and make the dashboard
+`src`: Contains all the source codes we have used to develop this app